Counseling and Psychotherapy

 Will you tell me my problems are about sexual wishes about my parents?
 Probably not.
 Contemporary psychoanalysis is not about understanding people through a Victorian-era lens, or fitting you into any rigid framework - it is about understanding you from you - with the possibility of incorporating a kaleidoscope of ways of thinking about the human experience.

 Where did you study?
-The Psychoanalytic Institute of Philadelphia (2010-2012) and the Institute for the Psychoanalytic Study of Subjectivity - IPSS (2020-2025).
+The Institute for the Psychoanalytic Study of Subjectivity - IPSS (2020-2025) and the Psychoanalytic Institute of Philadelphia (2010-2012).

 Any other questions or fears?
-Perfectly understandable.

 Reach out and give me a call, we can set up a time for a consultation.